 Leica M (Typ 240) Battery

 Longer shooting sessions are now possible with the new lithium-ion battery in the Leica M, which has a capacity of 1800 mAh.
 This eliminates the need to recharge or replace the battery.
-Because of the high-performance rechargeable battery, energy-saving exposure metering circuits, the Leica Maestro Image Processor, and the new sensor, a single charge can provide many exposures.
+Furthermore, a single charge can provide many exposures because of the high-performance rechargeable battery, energy-saving exposure metering circuits, the Leica Maestro Image Processor, and the new sensor.
 This is particularly helpful when shooting in distant regions.

 Leica M (Typ 240) Specs